Recursive Rules with Aggregation: A Simple Unified Semantics

 The {\em dependency graph} $\dg(\pgm)$ of program $\pgm$ is a directed graph with a node for each predicate of $\pgm$, and an edge from $Q$ to $P$ labeled positive (respectively, non-positive) if a rule whose conclusion contains $Q$ has a hypothesis that contains a positive (respectively, non-positive) occurrence of an atom for $P$.
 If there is a path from $Q$ to $P$ in $\dg(\pgm)$, then $Q$ {\em depends on} $P$ in $\pgm$.
 If the node for $P$ is in a cycle containing a non-positive edge in $\dg(\pgm)$, then $P$ has {\em circular non-positive dependency} in $\pgm$.

 \mypar{Declarations} A predicate declared {\em certain} means that each assertion of the predicate has a unique true (\T) or false (\F) value.
 A predicate declared {\em uncertain} means that each assertion of the predicate has a unique true, false, or undefined (\UD) value.
 A predicate declared {\em complete} means that all rules with that predicate in the conclusion are given in the program.
-A predicate declared {\em closed} means that an assertion of the predicate is made false, called {\em self-false}, if inferring it to be true using the given rules and facts requires assuming itself to be true.
+A predicate declared {\em closed} means that an assertion of the predicate is set to false, called {\em self-false}, if inferring it to be true using the given rules and facts requires assuming itself to be true.

-A predicate must be declared uncertain if it has circular non-positive dependency or depends on an uncertain predicate; otherwise, it may be declared certain or uncertain and is by default certain.
+A predicate must be declared uncertain if it has circular non-positive dependency, or depends on an uncertain predicate; otherwise, it may be declared certain or uncertain and is by default certain.
 A predicate may be declared complete or not only if it is uncertain, and it is by default complete.
 A predicate may be declared closed or not only if it is uncertain and complete, and it is by default not closed.

-We do not give here a syntax for declarations of predicates to be certain, complete, closed, or not, because it is straightforward, and in almost all examples, the default declarations are used.
-However, Liu and Stoller~\cite{LiuSto20LogicalConstraints-LFCS} introduces a language that supports such declarations and supports the use of both founded semantics and constraint semantics.
+\lfcsonly{We do not give a syntax for predicate declarations, because it is straightforward, and most examples use default declarations.
+However, the language in~\cite{LiuSto20LogicalConstraints-LFCS,LiuSto21LogicalConstraints-JLC} supports such declarations.} \fullonly{We do not give here a syntax for declarations of predicates to be certain, complete, closed, or not, because it is straightforward, and almost all examples use default declarations.
+However, Liu and Stoller~\cite{LiuSto20LogicalConstraints-LFCS,LiuSto21LogicalConstraints-JLC} introduces a language that supports such declarations and supports the use of both founded semantics and constraint semantics.}

-\mypar{Notations} In presenting the semantics, in particular the completion rules, we allow negation in the conclusion of rules, and we allow hypotheses to be equalities between variables.
+\mypar{Notations} In presenting the semantics, in particular the completion rules, we allow negation in the conclusion of rules, and we allow hypotheses to be equalities (=) and negated equalities ($\NEQ$) between two variables or a variable and a constant.